Mathématique: Chapter 1

 Lam stood and walked into the adjacent room, where the other four were talking quietly.

-Rush sipped his Gatorade and stared at the wall, reviewing and consolidating the things that were beginning to become apparent to him, the first of which was that there wasn’t just one cryptographic element buried in the internal circuitry of the stargate, there were multiple interlocking, interweaving codes, and he wasn’t at all certain that any of the chevrons would sequentially lock until all of them were decoded, with ordinal locking predicated on sequence.
-He’d proven a computational hardness assumption, which was fair fucking helpful going forward, and he had four of the chevrons, not necessarily the first four of the sequence, all keyed to different cryptographic elements within the gate, but there were five more, at least five more, and he was certain one of them was going to be quantum in nature—probably it would be coupled to the crystalline matrix of the DHD because the flow of current through the Ancient crystals created a perfect lattice in which to distribute and permute quantum keys.
-Maybe that would be the next one he tackled.
-It didn’t sound particularly easy, but he was running out of well-studied approaches to information security.
-He was fairly sure that Ancients were substantially more sophisticated in their cypher-building than humans.
+There wasn’t just one cryptographic element buried in the internal circuitry of the stargate, there were multiple interlocking, interweaving codes.
+He wasn’t at all certain that any chevron would sequentially lock until all of them were decoded, with ordinal locking predicated on sequence.
+He’d proven a computational hardness assumption and he had four of the chevrons, not necessarily the first four of the sequence, all keyed to different cryptographic elements within the gate.
+But.
+There were five more, at least five more, and he was certain one of them would be quantum in nature because the crystalline matrix of the DHD created a lattice in which to distribute and permute quantum keys.
+Maybe that should be the next one he tackled.
+It didn’t sound particularly easy, but he was burning through well-studied approaches to information security.

 He sipped more Gatorade.

 Lam reentered the room, accompanied by Mitchell.
+“I can walk, colonel,” she said.
+“It’s only about fifteen minutes on foot.”

 “Yes yes.”
 He waved her on.